Euxcbsks/git-stock/README.md

 ### `show [<id>] [-p | --patch]`

-Shows the summary or patch of a stock.
+Displays the summary or full patch diff of a stock.

 ```bash
 # Show summary of the latest stock